LouisMazel/maz-ui/packages/docs/docs/composables/use-form-validator.md

 - `defaultValue`: The default value of the field
 - `mode`: [Validation mode](#validation-modes) ('eager', 'lazy', 'aggressive', 'blur' or 'input') - To override the form validation mode
-- `componentRef`: Reference to the component or HTML element to associate and trigger validation events
+- `ref`: Reference to the component or HTML element to associate and trigger validation events

 ## Validation Modes